robotix/2020.robotix.in/_events/bricks.markdown

 * Points will be awarded for correct identification and deposition of the blocks at the end of the run.
 Correct identification: Whether block is useful or waste (according to weight).
 Deposited Objects: Blocks on the correct deposit zone.

+##### Restarts and Timeouts
+* A maximum of 2 Timeouts of 1 minute each may be taken.
+Penalty will be awarded for each timeout and robot will start from its last position on the arena.
+* The participant’s robots can have a maximum of 2 restarts.
+A penalty will be imposed on the team for every restart that they take.
+* After the restart, the participant’s robot will be set to its initial position.
+Timer will be set to zero and the run will start afresh with the addition of the penalty for restart.
+* A timeout can be taken anytime at the user's discretion.
+* A restart can only be taken if there is a genuine technical fault in the bot.
+Team ROBOTIX may refuse a restart if the reason is not genuine, and their decision will be binding and final.

 ##### Round 1

 **Task:**